ART – Teach students about the elements of color in interior design by examining Jack Heaney’s work on the Nuclear Ship Savannah.

 The construction of the NS Savannah was authorized in 1956 by the United States Congress as a joint project of the Atomic Energy Commission and the Maritime Administration of the Department of Commerce.
 The Maritime Administration awarded the design contract for the ship to the naval architectural firm George G. Sharp Inc. in April 1957.
 Later that year, Sharp subcontracted with Jack Heaney and Associates, first, to design the ship’s exterior, and, in December 1957, Heaney signed a contract with Sharp for the interior design and decoration of the vessel.

-The NS Savannah was built in 1958 and launched on July 21, 1959.
+The NS Savannah‘s keel was laid in 1958 and launched on July 21, 1959.
 The ship took her maiden voyage in August 1962 and made her first transatlantic voyage in June 1964, operated for the government by the American Export Isbrandtsen Lines.
 The Savannah sailed the globe for the next eight years, logging more than 450,000 miles — the equivalent of sailing around the world 21 times, without ever refueling.
 Experts said a regular ship at that time on the same trip would have burned 29 million gallons of fuel.

 The NS Savannah was deactivated in 1971 and became a National Historic Landmark in 1991.
 In 2008, the ship was docked in the Port of Baltimore, Maryland.
 The decommissioning — a ship’s formal retirement — will remove the rest of the N.S.
 Savannah’s nuclear systems and allow the U.S. Maritime Administration, also known as MARAD, to terminate the ship’s license.
 The process is expected to take more than a year and be completed between October 2023 and September 2024.
 The ship’s future remains unclear.
 Once all the nuclear components are removed, the Maritime Administration would like to donate it, use it for artificial reefing, or offer it for recycling.